 What is Mefenamic Acid?

 Mefenamic acid is a member of a group of drugs called NSAID drugs.
-Mefenamic acid capsules are used to treat mild to moderate pain, including menstrual pain.
-Mefenamic acid 250mg capsules are also used to prevent migraines associated with menstruation.
+Mefenamic acid tablets are used to treat mild to moderate pain, including menstrual pain.
+Mefenamic acid 250mg tablets are also used to prevent migraines associated with menstruation.
 Anti-inflammatory painkillers, like mefenamic acid are also called non-steroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs are sometimes called ‘anti-inflammatories’.
-Mefenamic acid is a medicine that can come in capsules or capsules form.
+NSAIDs are sometimes called 'anti-inflammatories'.
+Mefenamic acid is a medicine that can come in tablets or tablets form.

 What is Mefenamic Acid used for?